p00dle/logger/README.md

 - namespace creates a new _Logger_ instance; the instance's namespace will be:
   - if parent namespace is empty -> child namespace
   - else "[parent namespace].[child namespace]"
+  - it also allows to use a different logging format where a provided transformer outputs log payload in format accepted by parent

 #### LogLevel